 Check with your department to find out about any other required training.
-Your academic program, area of research, or assistantship responsibilities may require you to complete additional types of training, such as a teaching orientation for teaching assistants.
-A list of some additional training opportunities is available on the Graduate College website.
+Your academic program, area of research or assistantship responsibilities may require you to complete additional types of training, such as a teaching orientation for teaching assistants.

 9. Get Your i-card

 Students coming to campus, will want to get an i-card.
 The i-card is your official University of Illinois photo ID.
 You will use it for services such as:

 - Riding the local Mass Transit District (MTD) buses

 - Illini Cash (campus debit)